kshannon-ucsd/dsc100/pages/practice.md

 <details>
 <summary>Solution</summary>

-The domain constraints are:
+The domain constraints are:<br />
-1. order_id must be an integer
+1. order_id must be an integer<br />
-2. customer_id must be an integer
+2. customer_id must be an integer<br />
-3. order_date must be a valid date
+3. order_date must be a valid date<br />
-4. total_amount must be a decimal number with up to 10 digits total and 2 decimal places
+4. total_amount must be a decimal number with up to 10 digits total and 2 decimal places<br />
-5. status must be a variable-length string up to 20 characters
+5. status must be a variable-length string up to 20 characters<br />
-6. order_id cannot be NULL (due to PRIMARY KEY constraint)
+6. order_id cannot be NULL (due to PRIMARY KEY constraint)<br />
 </details>

 ### Problem 7 🟣